apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 `tvm::tir::BufferStore` for reads and writes, respectively.

-When a TIR graph is passed into the low-level code generator `tvm::codegen::Build`, the dimensionality of each buffer must be supported by the target code generator.
-Typically, this will mean generating a 1-dimensional index representing access into flat memory.
+When a TIR graph is passed into the low-level code generator `tvm::codegen::Build`, the rank of each buffer must be supported by the target code generator.
+Typically, this will mean generating a single index representing access into flat memory.
+Some code generators may attach alternative semantics for `rank>1` buffers (e.g. rank-2 buffers to represent texture memory on OpenCL).
-Some code generators may attach alternative semantics for multi-dimensional buffers (e.g. 2-d buffers to represent texture memory on OpenCL).
-A low-level code generator should check the dimensionality of the buffers it is acting on, and give a diagnostic error for unsupported dimensionality.
+A low-level code generator should check the rank of the buffers it is acting on, and give a diagnostic error for unsupported rank.

 To define the layout transformation in a TE schedule, use the `transform_layout` method of a schedule, as shown below.
 The